How to handle challenging behaviours in dementia care

 What is the cause of the behaviour?

-Often we look at behaviour as a challenge rather than look at the cause of the distress, establishing why someone is distressed will help us formulate the correct response in reducing the distress the person may have.
+Often, we look at behaviour as a challenge rather than look at the cause of the distress, establishing why someone is distressed will help us formulate the correct response in reducing the distress the person may have.
 Like any good detective, you are gathering the facts, assessing the information, evaluating the evidence and planning your response.
 You can ask some key questions to ascertain the cause of the behaviour.

-Suggested questions you could ask as the detective are.
+Suggested questions you could are:

 • Is this a new behaviour?